Managing a contact center that messages

 To ensure that important conversations are answered first, LivePerson takes a data-based approach to queue prioritization.
 The AI algorithm automatically sorts and serves conversations to agents based on a combination of variables and customizable attributes that takes consumer availability (likeliness of response), and the business use case of a conversation into account.

 The convenience of messaging enables consumers to answer on their time, when they become available again, without being forced to spend their time on a call.
-The consumer drives the length of an interaction.
-Looking at it from an operational standpoint, this means that conversations can quickly become unresponsive or be ongoing over a span of hours or days, leaving the agent with ideal, non-actionable conversations.
+The consumer drives the length of interaction.
+Looking at it from an operational standpoint, this means that conversations can quickly become unresponsive or be ongoing for hours or days, leaving the agent with ideal, non-actionable conversations.